 Featuring two stainless steel burners, this grill is the least in BTU at 21,700 BTU-per-hour and also has less cooking area than other options at a total of 468 square inches.
 Don’t let this dissuade you, however, as the BTU and the smaller space aren’t so relevant to what you’d want to use this grill for and perform well within their purpose.

 Pay attention instead to its lightweight aluminum construction with glass-reinforced nylon framing to make it less cumbersome to move around.
 The burners are also very easy to start thanks to an electronic ignition system, and when burning you can use this grill’s infinite control burner valves to lock into a temperature so that you don’t go over or under the heat at which you want to cook.
+These features earn it a place in our top 5 best grills under $500.

 If the grill you’re hunting for needs to be of the portable variety, then this Weber grill should be exactly what you’re looking for.